Why You Should Avoid Buying Backlinks for Your Business

 5 Simple (and Safe) Ways to Improve Your SEO

-1. Claim and Optimise Your Google Business Profile
+1. Claim and Optimize Your Google Business Profile

 This is one of the easiest and most effective ways to show up in local search results — especially on Google Maps.

-Example:“Family-run Italian restaurant in Ryde offering wood-fired pizzas, sea views, and live music every weekend.”
+Example: “Family-run Italian restaurant in Ryde offering wood-fired pizzas, sea views, and live music every weekend.”

 2. Use Real Keywords Your Customers Are Actually Typing